alpsoysemih/multiomics-drug-response-resistance-tl/transfer_learning_codes/GDSC_PDX_TCGA/README.md

-# Transfer Learning for Pan-Drug Response Prediction using Multi-Omics Integration
+# Transfer Learning for Pan-Drug Response Prediction using Multi-Omics Integration and Deep Neural Networks

 This repository contains deep learning models and analysis pipelines used for predicting drug response using transfer learning (TL) and multi-omics integration, inspired by the MOLI framework (Sharifi-Noghabi et al., 2019).
 It expands the scope of MOLI by incorporating drugs targeting four major pathways and testing across PDX and TCGA datasets.